telerik/maui-docs/controls/accordion/accordion-item.md

 ## AccordionItem Header

-You could either apply `HeaderText` property or use the `AccordionItemHeader` content control which provides a set of useful properties for customizing the look & feel of the Header.
+You can either apply `HeaderText` property or use the `AccordionItemHeader` content control which provides a set of useful properties for customizing the look & feel of the Header.

-The indicator is the little triangle that is rotated according to whether the AccordionItem control is expanded or collapsed.
-AccordionItemHeader provides various options for customizing the look of the indicator via the following properties:
+The indicator is the small triangle that is rotated according to whether the `AccordionItem` control is expanded or collapsed. `AccordionItemHeader` provides various options for customizing the look of the indicator via the following properties:

-* `IndicatorText`&mdash;The indicator is represented by a string symbol that could be changed through IndicatorText property;
+* `IndicatorText`&mdash;The indicator is represented by a string symbol that can be changed through `IndicatorText` property;
-* `IndicatorFontFamily`&mdash;Specifies the indicator text FontFamily;
+* `IndicatorFontFamily`&mdash;Specifies the indicator text `FontFamily`;
 * `IndicatorFontSize`&mdash;Defines the indicator text font size;
 * `IndicatorColor`&mdash;Specifies sets the color of the indicator;
 * `IndicatorLocation`(`ExpandCollapseIndicatorLocation`)&mdash;Positions the indicator to the left or to the right inside the Header;